 The festival features student and professional performances on two stages, visual and performing arts workshops, and a student art exhibit created around the theme.
 Presented in partnership with the Los Angeles Unified School District and the Los Angeles County Office of Education, the Very Special Arts Festival is free and open to all grade levels.

 Your students can participate in the festival in multiple ways.
-You can prepare a performance for one of the outdoor stages, submit artwork for display, or simply enjoy the many activities available at the festival.
+You can prepare a performance for one of the outdoor stages, submit artwork for display, or simply attend and enjoy the many activities available at the festival.

 CHOOSING WORDS WITH DIGNITY